Bassiouni/Logic-Design/src/assignment.md

 ### Fifth Generation

 - Used ULSI technology
-- Gave the ability of true AI development and NLP
+- Gave the ability of true AI, NLP and Computer Vision development
 - Had the advancement in pararell processing and superconductor technology
 - Had more user-friendly interface with multimedia features